 Prince’s Park is the oldest public park in Liverpool, designed by Joseph Paxton and opened in 1842.
-It was named after the young Queen Victoria’s first son, later Edward VIII.
+It was named after the young Queen Victoria’s first son, later Edward VII.
 It is the nearest major park to Liverpool’s city centre and is now designated a Grade II* historic park.

 MNA member Katy is also a member of the Friends of Prince’s Park (FoPP), and they are doing wonderful work, planting a great variety of new young trees and identifying their veterans.
 Katy guided us around some of her favourite trees and we also tried to find some of the champion trees listed on the TROBI database.
 The Friends are marking many trees with numbered posts bearing QR codes, which lead to the names and descriptions of the trees on the FoPP website.
 Visitors with smartphones can immediately identify the tree and learn something about it.
 This is the way of the future!

 Our first success was the Cricket Bat Willow Salix alba ‘Caerulea’.
 When last measured in 2015 it was 23m tall and 329 cm around the trunk, making it the girth & height county champion of Lancashire.
 We re-measured it at 359cm.
 On the FoPP website it is listed just as White Willow, their number 708.

 We continued around the lake, admiring two young trees, a Foxglove tree (311) and an unusual and pretty variegated Sweetgum Liquidambar styraciflua ‘Variegata’.
 (314).

 High on a bank west of the lake was another champion, Chinese Privet, Ligustrum lucidum.
 There are two of them here, rather shrubby, but the larger of the two is girth & height county champion of Lancashire, 8m, 187 cm.
 It flowers late, but we caught the buds just opening.
 The blooms are like ordinary English privet, but three or four times the size.